RunestoneInteractive/RunestoneServer/docker/README.md

 docker exec -it runestoneserver_runestone_1 bash -c 'cd applications/runestone/tests; python run_tests.py'
 ```

+The `scripts` folder has a nice utility called `dtest` that does this for you and also supports the `-k` option for you to run a single test.

 ### 3. Removing Containers

 If you really want to remove all containers and start over (hey, it happens) then